Human Studies

 At the undergraduate level, the Educational Psychology and Research Program (EPR) provides courses in psychological foundations and measurement and evaluation that are necessary for all prospective teachers to complete who are pursuing an undergraduate teaching degree.
 We also house the undergraduate Introduction to Statistics that serves the Community Health and Human Services and Kinesiology programs and concentrations.

-At the graduate level, we provide educational psychology courses that meet the program requirements for graduate teacher certification programs as well as courses taken for recertification and other Masters, Educational Specialists, and doctoral programs within and outside of the School of Education.
-These courses also attract graduate students from programs outside the School of Education such as Nursing, Public Health, and the School of Health Professions.
+At the graduate level, we provide educational psychology courses that meet the program requirements for graduate teacher certification programs as well as courses taken for recertification and other Masters, Educational Specialists, and doctoral programs within and outside of the School of Education and Human Sciences.
+These courses also attract graduate students from programs outside the School of Education and Human Sciences such as Nursing, Public Health, and the School of Health Professions.

 AEL-Area Educ Leadership Courses